Cyclononatetraene: Cyclononatetraenyl cation

 Cyclononatetraenyl cation is an 8π system.
 Its intermediacy is implicated in the solvolysis of 1.
 The facile solvolysis of 1 suggests that the cation is stabilized.
-Computation and experimental evidence suggest that C_{9}H_{9}^{+} is a rare example of a ground state species that exhibits Möbius aromaticity.
+Computation and experimental evidence suggest that C9H9+ is a rare example of a ground state species that exhibits Möbius aromaticity.
+A more recent study, however, suggested that the stability of trans\-C9H9+ is not much different in energy compared to a Hückel topology isomer.
+Laser flash photolysis of 1 identified an intermediate, of half-life 1.5 μs, with UV–Vis spectrum matching the computed spectrum of the Hückel isomer, but failed to detect any intermediates with spectrum matching the Möbius isomer.